dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.md

 ## Caching vs pre-generating data in your DB

 As you can see caching can be implemented fairly quickly and changed easily but the downside is you cannot use results in your DB queries.
-Earlier in this post I described caching total_raised and number_of_donationds methods.
+Earlier in this post I described caching total_raised and number_of_donations methods.
 In order to get fundraisers that have at least X number of donations or raised Y dollars I would need fetch all records and loop through them.
 Here is a simple way to pregenerate data in DB.

 {% highlight ruby %}
 class Donation